-- (D) To record anticipated depreciation expense related to the property and equipment transferred to GLPI by Penn. - (E) To record anticipated interest expense related to GLPI anticipated fixed rate and variable rate borrowings that will be incurred using a weighted average interest rate of 5.4%.
+- (D) To record anticipated depreciation expense related to the property and equipment transferred to GLPI by Penn. - (E) To record anticipated interest expense related to GLPI anticipated fixed rate and variable rate borrowings that will be incurred using a weighted average interest rate of 5.4% which was estimated based on recent discussions with prospective lenders for GLPI's credit facility.
 It is estimated that one-eighth percentage change in interest rates on GLPI's expected variable rate obligations would change annual interest expense by \$0.6 million. - (F) The forecasted consolidated income statement of GLPI assumes that GLPI has met all the conditions necessary for it to be treated as a REIT for all periods presented.
 The provision for income taxes that has been made for the year ended December 31, 2013 relates to earnings associated with the results of GLPI's TRSs. - (G) Based on the issuance of GLPI common stock to Penn shareholders in connection with the Spin-Off, shares anticipated to be issued to Fortress based on the terms of the Exchange Agreement (as described in the section "The Separation-Treatment of Penn Preferred Stock in the Spin-Off-Penn Series B Preferred Stock-Fortress"), adjustments for the Purging Distribution and the Compliance Exchange.
 The number of shares and options issued to the members of the Carlino Group in the Compliance Exchanges was calculated assuming that all options to acquire Penn common stock held by Mr. Peter M. Carlino will be exchanged for options to acquire GLPI common stock.
 However, the members of the Carlino Group that will participate in the Compliance Exchanges, and the identity of the securities to be exchanged, have not yet been determined.